bigmoves/quickslice/docs/reference/aggregations.md

 # Aggregations

-All record types have a corresponding aggregation query: `{collectionName}Aggregated`.
-For example, `fm.teal.alpha.feed.play` records can be aggregated with `fmTealAlphaFeedPlayAggregated`.
+Every record type has an aggregation query: `{collectionName}Aggregated`.
+For example, aggregate `fm.teal.alpha.feed.play` records with `fmTealAlphaFeedPlayAggregated`.

-Aggregation queries are public and do not require authentication.
+Aggregation queries are public; no authentication required.

 ## Basic Aggregation